ukoethe/ilastik-build/Readme.md

 ### Preliminaries:

 * Install MS Visual Studio 2010 or 2012, git, cmake, and ActiveState perl. perl is not part of ilastik, but needed for the compilation of Qt.
 * If you want to build scipy and scikit-learn, MinGW and MSYS are needed to compile Fortran source.
-You must also install the MinGW 64-bit compiler suite from http://sourceforge.net/projects/mingwbuilds/files/host-windows/releases/ and the MSYS 64-bit tools from http://sourceforge.net/projects/mingw-w64/files/External%20binary%20packages%20%28Win64%20hosted%29/MSYS%20%2832-bit%29/, or the corresponding 32-bit packages.
+You must install the MinGW 64-bit compiler suite (e.g. from http://sourceforge.net/projects/mingwbuilds/files/host-windows/releases/) and the MSYS 64-bit tools (e.g. from http://sourceforge.net/projects/mingw-w64/files/External%20binary%20packages%20%28Win64%20hosted%29/MSYS%20%2832-bit%29/), or the corresponding 32-bit packages.
 When the MinGW download is compressed with 7-zip, you need this program as well.
 Make sure that `MINGW/bin` contains `gfortran.exe` and `gendef.exe`, and `MSYS/bin` contains `make.exe`, `wget.exe`, `patch.exe`, and `grep.exe`.
 * If you want to create an .exe installer, also install NSIS.
 * Remove possibly interfering software from your `PATH` variable (e.g. an existing Python or Qt installation, the MinGW gcc compiler).